abdur-rab-khan/web-dev/core/typescript/docs/handbook/05_type-manipulation/03_type-of/type_of.md

 # KeyOf Type Operator

 > As we know that `typeof` operator in JavaScript returns the type of a variable.
-Similarly, in TypeScript, `keyof` operator is used to get the keys of a type. `typeof` is used to get the type of a variable.
+Similarly, in TypeScript, `keyof` operator is used to get the keys of a type. `typeof` is used to get the type of a variable, function, or property.

 ## Example